-Update for the November 2018 outbreak: I made some edits to the previous paragraphs to clarify that the CDC is recommending that people who have any type of romaine lettuce in their home should not eat it and just throw it away, regardless of its point of origin.
+Update for the November 2018 outbreak: I made some edits to the previous paragraphs to update the sickness stats and to clarify that the CDC is recommending that people who have any type of romaine lettuce in their home should not eat it and just throw it away, regardless of its point of origin.
 In the April 2018 outbreak, we were simply told to avoid romaine from Yuma, Arizona.
 This time around, we need to avoid all of it.

 In case you were wondering, by the time the CDC declared the April 2018 e.coli outbreak to be over on June 28, 2018, 210 people in 36 states had been infected, 96 people hospitalized, and 27 people had developed HUS.
 Five people died in Arkansas, California, Minnesota (2), and New York.

 Guess who bought a week’s worth of salad in the hours before the warning was announced?